Mary Poppins Returns: Development

 A sequel to Mary Poppins had been gestating in development hell since the first film's release in 1964.
 Walt Disney attempted to produce a sequel a year later but was rejected by the author P. L. Travers, who dismissed Disney's first adaptation.
 In the late 1980s, the chairman of Walt Disney Studios, Jeffrey Katzenberg, and the vice-president of live-action production, Martin Kaplan, approached Travers with the idea of a sequel set years after the first film, with the Banks children now as adults and Julie Andrews reprising her role as an older Mary Poppins.
 Travers again rejected the concept except for Andrews' return, suggesting a sequel set one year after the original film with Andrews reprising the role.
 That idea also did not come to fruition, however, because Travers would not go ahead without certain caveats that the company would not concede, including barring Poppins' clothing from being red.

-Travers' attempt to get a sequel from the first film with her involvement was not deterred.
+Travers' attempt to make a sequel to the first film with her involvement was not deterred.
 In the 1980s, she and Brian Sibley, a good friend whom she met in the 1970s, wrote a screenplay for a sequel titled Mary Poppins Comes Back, based on the parts from Travers' second Mary Poppins book unused in the 1964 film.
 Sibley then wrote a letter to Roy E. Disney about making the film, to which Disney contracted them to supply a film treatment.
 According to Sibley, Travers wrote notes on his script ideas and though she rejected some of them, she liked some of them, including replacing Bert with his brother, an ice cream man in a park in Edwardian London who similarly served as Mary's friend and potential admirer.
 Four months later, however, casting issues emerged, as Andrews temporarily retired from making films and was not interested in reprising her role as Mary Poppins.
 It was tricky to find an actor to play Bert's brother, though an executive suggested that singer Michael Jackson was right for the part.
 The planned sequel was eventually cancelled because of a combination of issues: the casting problems and the fact that new executives took over the company.

 The 2004 release of the 40th Anniversary DVD of the original film contained a trivia track that stated, in regards to a possible sequel, "One day the wind may change again ...".
-On 14 September 2015, Walt Disney Pictures president Sean Bailey pitched a new Mary Poppins film to Rob Marshall, John DeLuca, and Marc Platt, as the team had produced Into the Woods for the studio the year prior.
+On 14 September 2015, Walt Disney Pictures president Sean Bailey had pitched a new Mary Poppins film to Rob Marshall, John DeLuca, and Marc Platt, as the team had produced Into the Woods for the studio the year prior.
 With approval from Travers' estate, Disney greenlit the project with the film taking place 25 years after the first featuring a standalone narrative, based on the remaining seven books in the series.
 Marshall was hired to direct, while DeLuca and Platt would serve as producers along with Marshall.
 David Magee was hired to write the script.